EdmontonPy/edmontonpy/README.rst

 ===============

 EdmontonPy is a standard Django website.
 Deployment is done using EdmontonPy-Ops.
-To install use pipenv.
+To install EdmontonPy-Ops use pipenv.

 .. code-block:: text